nrfconnect/sdk-nrf/doc/nrf/ug_thingy91.rst

 #.
 Connect the Thingy:91 to a computer with a micro-Universal Serial Bus (USB) cable.
 #.
 Make sure that the Thingy:91 is powered on.
 #.
 Launch the LTE Link Monitor application.
 #.
-In the navigation bar, click :guilabel:`Select device`.
+In the navigation bar, click :guilabel:`SELECT DEVICE`.
    A drop-down menu appears.
 #.
 In the menu, select Thingy:91.
 #.
 In the LTE Link Monitor terminal, send an AT command to the modem.